 AXIS cyber insurance products include both risk management and cyber incident response services.
-AXIS cyber risk management services are designed to help businesses prepare for and mitigate against the risk of a cyber incident occurring.
+AXIS cyber risk management services are designed to help businesses prepare for and mitigate the risk of a cyber incident.
 This is achieved through various education methods including training events, tests and online content.
-The AXIS cyber incident response hotline allows clients to access immediate assistance once they become aware of a cyber incident.
-The AXIS incident response manager will suggest actions to mitigate any immediate risk and allocate appropriate experts to get to a speedy resolution and ensure the business can continue to function.
+The AXIS cyber incident response hotline provides clients with immediate assistance once they become aware of a cyber incident.
+The AXIS incident response manager will suggest actions to mitigate any immediate risk and engage appropriate experts to get to a speedy resolution and ensure the business can continue to function.